The Veeam Backup for AWS infrastructure includes the following components:

 File-level restore from image-level backups

-AWS Region in which an S3 repository with backed-up data resides
+AWS Region in which a backup repository with backed-up data resides

 Worker Instance Components

 - Veeam Data Mover is a component that performs data processing tasks.
 During backup, the Veeam Data Mover retrieves EC2 instance data from snapshots and stores the retrieved data to backup repositories.
 During restore, the Veeam Data Mover transfers backed-up data from backup repositories to the target location.

 - File Level Recovery for Veeam Backup (FLR for Veeam Backup) browser is a web service that allows you to find and save files and folders of a backed-up EC2 instance to the local machine.
 The FLR for Veeam Backup browser is installed automatically on worker instances that are launched for file-level restore.

 Veeam Backup for AWS uses self-signed TLS certificates to establish secure communication between the web browser on the local machine and the FLR for Veeam Backup browser on the worker instance during file-level restore.
 A self-signed certificate is generated automatically on the worker instance when the restore session starts.